marvinO1/any2logitec/readme.txt

      consumed.

 The class nca.any2logitec.impl.LogitectHub is the main class.
-It contains also the "hard coded" confoguration for the jekins and tagi adapters.
+It contains also the "hard coded" configuration for the jekins and tagi adapters.

 In the folder cpp you find the c++ programm which talks to the game pad through the provided API from logitec.
 See also